 SafeCell technology – The base features SafeCell technology, developed by Britax, which also helps to absorb energy in a crash.
 You can learn more about SafeCell technology on the Britax website.

-Lower anchor connectors – These keep the booster more stable in the vehicle and secures the booster when unoccupied, preventing it from becoming a projectile in a crash.
-Britax uses push-on style lower anchor connectors for ease of use.
+Premium lower anchor connectors – These keep the booster more stable in the vehicle and secures the booster when unoccupied, preventing it from becoming a projectile in a crash.

 High Back Booster Mode